 Findings of the study revealed that the respondents have High level of literacy in switching on and off the computer and in using the mouse/track pad to interact with elements on screen.
 However, they have little knowledge in performing programming and in installing software.

 Most of the respondents have an Average level of literacy using websites to gather information, using the information effectively and in recognizing when information is needed.
-Likewis , respondents were Average in exchanging news and views through emails and utilizing emails to gather information.
+Likewise , respondents were Average in exchanging news and views through emails and utilizing emails to gather information.

 As reflected in Table 2, the respondents have a Low level of electronic literacy in terms of multi media literacy.
 Majority of the respondents have an Average literacy in the use of the internet and the use of emails and online chat but Low in the use of animated figures, music and sounds and in computer-based instruction.